stevedonovan/gentle-intro/src/1-basics.md

 function, and you die an ignominious death or (worse) got pwned by some guy living in his Mom's basement in Minsk.

-The first C program I wrote (on an DOS PC) took out the whole computer.
+The first C program I wrote (on a DOS PC) took out the whole computer.
 Unix systems always behaved better, and only the process died with a _segfault_.
 Why is this worse than a Rust (or Go) program panicking?
 Because a panic happens when the original problem happens, not when the program